Don Mueang district: District Council

+Climate

 Economy

 The economy is dominated by the presence of Don Mueang International Airport.
 Airports of Thailand has its head office at Don Mueang.
 Thai Lion Air also has its head office in the district.
 The head offices of R Airlines and Solar Air are on the property of Don Mueang Airport.

 Education

 Harrow International School, Bangkok is in the district.